ReinforcementLearningGroup/Assignment/README.md

 ## 5.Implementation_best_SARSA_Qlearning_DQN.ipynb
 #### This file includes all codes to implement the best Deep SARSA, Q-learning, and DQN models with the relatively best hyperparameters.
 #### You can implement all code before 【1 SARSA】, and then run all the code contained in the model you want.

+## 6.gradient_exploding.ipynb and gradient_exploding_clipping.ipynb
+These two files are designed to solve gradient exploding problems via a comparison experiment.
+The second one use a global norm clipping method to solve this problem.